Threshold (1997, 51.31/104.24) ***/TT

 In the Flesh?/Oblivion Days

 It seems Rocket Scientists are the band that have facilitated keyboard virtuoso Erik Norlander's rise to prominence in the progressive scene over the last decade or so.
 'So what do they sound like', I hear you ask?
 Hmmm.
 A rather un-dynamic form of prog with 'melodic rock' touches?
 What was once upon a time known as 'techo-rock/metal', before the rise of the dance scene?
-Not especially complex progressive rock, essentially, with plenty of great playing, but not so many great tunes, which seems to be enough for many people, sadly.
+Not especially complex progressive rock, essentially, plenty of great playing, but not so many great tunes, which seems to be enough for many people, sadly.

-After a live, Mellotron-sampled effort, '98's Earth Below and Sky Above, '99 brought the third Rocket Scientists album proper, Oblivion Days; more of the same, to be honest, with the title track probably being the strongest thing here.
+After a live, Mellotron-sampled effort, '98's Earth Below and Sky Above, '99 brought the third Rocket Scientists album proper, Oblivion Days; more of the same, to be honest, the title track probably being the strongest thing here.
 One amusing addition to the album is a version of the title theme to Gerry Anderson's Space 1999, taken at a ripping pace, ending up being one of the best tracks on the album.
 Mellotronically-speaking, Aqua Vitae has not only string washes, but a typically 'Strawberry Fields'-style chordal flute part, while the other highlighted tracks all feature more or less Mellotron strings, although the album's Japanese studio bonus track, Compass Variation, is the only one on either of these albums to feature any Mellotron choir.
 Sampled strings on the Jap-only live Wake Me Up, but that doesn't count.

 After a seven-year break, during which all concerned worked together and apart on other projects, the core of the band released the sprawling two-disc Revolution Road in 2006.
 As you might expect, it's basically more of the same again, although with two vocalists this time, one for the loud stuff, one for the quiet.
 Best track?
 Possibly disc two's House Of Cards, at least until the AOR vocals kick in, although another Gerry Anderson theme, UFO S.H.A.D.O.
 Theme, doesn't work as well as Space 1999.
 Now: the Mellotron.
 Is it real?
 In places I'd say 'yes', in others, 'not sure', but I've been wrong before, so it stays here, at least for the moment.
 We get strings and choirs on Sky Is Falling and Better View, choppy flutes and a major string part on Outside The Painted Walls, upfront strings on Forever Nights and their cover of The Moody Blues' Gypsy (Of A Strange And Distant Time) and strings and flutes on Savor Every Moment, closing disc one.
 Far less (real or sampled) Mellotron on disc two, with background strings on Eden Burns and Stick-fest Hold That Thought, although the choirs on closer After The Revolution sound little like a Mellotron.

-I knew these albums were going to be a bit dull, which is why they're been sitting in my 'review' pile for so long; they're not 'rubbish', not by any means, but nor are they especially interesting, being far too mid-paced, by and large, with the uptempo parts slipping into metal stylings far too easily.
-As with so many albums recorded in the CD era, they're also much too long (although the US domestic release of Oblivion Days is actually rather shorter), although it could be argued that with several years between releases, you're actually getting less music than you did from a typical '70s band.
-The difference is, a 40-minute listen doesn't (usually) feel like an endurance test, but once you get over 50 minutes, it'd better be bloody good, or the attention really does begin to wander.
+I knew these albums were going to be a bit dull, which is why they're been sitting in my 'review' pile for so long; they're not 'rubbish', not by any means, but nor are they especially interesting, being far too mid-paced, by and large, the uptempo parts slipping into metal stylings far too easily.
+As with so many albums recorded in the CD era, they're also much too long (the US domestic release of Oblivion Days is actually rather shorter), although, it could be argued that with several years between releases, you're actually getting less music than you did from a typical '70s band.
+The difference is, a forty-minute listen doesn't (usually) feel like an endurance test, but once you get over fifty minutes, it'd better be bloody good, or the attention really does begin to wander.
 Well, it seems that Norlander has put the band to rest in recent years, as nothing's appeared since Oblivion Days, which isn't to say he won't resurrect them at some point in the future.
 Both these albums have passable amounts of Mellotron (although Norlander doesn't actually own one), but they're really only three-star efforts at best.

 Rocket Scientists' 1998 release Earth Below & Sky Above: Live in Europe & America does exactly what it says on the tin, the quartet augmented by Lana Lane, who gets to sing a couple of tracks from her then-recent Ballad Collection, for better or worse.
 It's rough and ready enough in places to be labelled an 'official bootleg'; it certainly doesn't sound overdubbed, but who knows?
 Best track?
 Probably The Fall Of Icarus, although it wouldn't pass muster on a better album, frankly.
 Norlander plays dreadful Mellotron string samples on Wake Me Up, complete with wildly unrealistic pitchbend, cropping up again on another track or two, although his choir patch isn't even remotely Mellotronic, nor presumably intended to be.
 This is an album for Rocket Scientists/Norlander/Lane fans only, I suspect, as I can't imagine it converting the non-believer, even with its marginally rockier sound than its contents' studio versions.